 Tip: Don’t start work until there’s a confirmed agreement

-If your client hasn't confirmed your agreement on paper, politely let them know that it's your policy never to start work until there's a clearly documented, mutually accepted arrangement.
+If your client hasn't confirmed your project agreement on paper, politely let them know that it's your policy never to start work until there's a clearly documented, mutually accepted arrangement.
 Remind them to send their confirmation.
 A client who has never hired a freelancer before may be unfamiliar with contractor etiquette, and a polite reminder may be all they need.
 If you still get no answer, feel free to move on to another project.
 If they do, great for both parties: the work can begin!

 10. Other kinds of identity theft

 We’ve mentioned identity theft several times before, although it’s an important enough issue to warrant another note.
 A common form of identity theft is fake job postings that ask for more information than necessary, perhaps in the name of vetting their workers.
-Your clients usually have no need for details such as your social security or identification number, your date of birth, and even your address, so steer clear of people who ask for them without really good reason!
+Your clients usually have no need for details such as your social security or identification number, credit card information, your date of birth, and even your address, so steer clear of people who ask for them without really good reason!